AntonioF00/DestinationWeather.MVC/README.md

 This is a project for a Reti di calcolatori's exam.

 ## Description
-This is a project developed using ASP.Net Moldes Views Controllers, the purpose is to manage a university dashboard that is in exam period.
-Students can view the exams and dates associated with them and the professors have the ability to create exams, edit them, delete them, view them and view the student list.
+This is a project developed using ASP.Net Moldes Views Controllers, the purpose of the project is to allow the user, following the insertion of the starting point and the arrival point of a hypothetical section, where these points are on the map and the weather of the chosen points.
+To develop this I used the openStreetMap API for creating the map and the markers and the openWeather API for obtaining the weather forecast for the chosen point.

 ## Installation
 ### Windows 8/10/11 and MacOS